 - The compatibility/fit between you, the research environment, and supervision.

 You should ensure that all relevant information is included in your application so that it can be taken into consideration in the ranking process.

 PROVIDE EVIDENCE OF ELP

-In order for your application to be considered in a scholarship round, you must be able to provide evidence of meeting the University’s English language proficiency requirements by the closing date for applications for that round.
-Applications that do not provide this evidence will not go forward for scholarship consideration as part of that round.
+In order for your application to be considered for scholarship, you must be able to provide evidence of meeting the University’s English language proficiency requirements when you lodge your application.
+Applications that do not provide this evidence will not go forward for scholarship consideration.